 Senior Bowl, NFL to hold combine for top HBCU prospects

-MOBILE, Ala.
-(AP) The Senior Bowl and the NFL will hold a pre-draft combine for top prospects from Historically Black College and Universities next January.
+MOBILE, Ala. — The Senior Bowl and the NFL will hold a pre-draft combine for top prospects from Historically Black College and Universities next January.

 The inaugural HBCU combine, scheduled for Jan.
 28-29 in 2022, will be similar to the NFL combine with interviews and on-field and medical evaluations.